Column

 In what Free Press founder Bari Weiss calls “an absolutely bombshell investigation”, contributing editor Abigail Shrier claims to have uncovered a “well-coordinated, national effort between teachers, activist organizations, and administrators to indoctrinate American children against Israel.”
 Shrier places my union, United Teachers Los Angeles, at the center of it.

 Why are Weiss and Shrier outraged?
-A surreptitious recording from UTLA’s August conference shows three Los Angeles Unified School District teachers who, agreeing with Israeli and international human rights groups, the United Nations, and countless others, believe Israel is brutalizing Palestinians in Gaza.
+A surreptitious recording of an optional workshop from UTLA’s August conference shows three Los Angeles Unified School District teachers who, agreeing with Israeli and international human rights groups, the United Nations, and countless others, believe Israel is brutalizing Palestinians in Gaza.
 They are active in protesting against it and are encouraging interested students to get involved in the movement to stop it.

 Largely via social media as well as through Spanish-language media, LAUSD students are aware, even if Shrier is not, that the vast majority of the world is appalled by the killing and destruction in Gaza.
 Students wanting to demonstrate against Israeli Gaza policy is not something that teachers have hoodwinked them and or twisted their arms into doing–secondary school students are often anxious to have an impact on “the real world.”
 They see an injustice in Gaza, and they want to do something about it.